Alex Atkins enters his second season as Florida State’s offensive coordinator and fourth on staff in 2023.

-Atkins, who also served as offensive coordinator at Charlotte in 2019, enters his third season on FSU’s staff in 2022 and will continue coaching the Seminoles’ offensive line.
-His FSU offensive line has featured 14 different starting combinations in 21 games, but has blocked for 10 games with at least 200 rushing yards, including six in 2021.
-The group has produced two all-conference performers and two Freshman All-Americans under Atkins.
+Atkins, who also served as offensive coordinator at Charlotte in 2019, was the offensive line coach on Mike Norvell’s first Florida State staff in 2020 and has continued coaching that position group with his elevation to the Seminoles’ offensive coordinator.
+His FSU offensive line has featured 18 different starting combinations in 34 games, but has blocked for 18 games with at least 200 rushing yards, including a school-record-tying seven consecutive 200-yard rushing games in 2022.
+The group has produced six all-conference performers and two Freshman All-Americans under Atkins.

 In his first season with the Seminoles, Atkins led a young group that blocked for a top-20 rushing offense while featuring nine different starters making up six different starting lineups in nine games.
 Robert Scott, Jr., and Maurice Smith were both recognized among the best freshmen in the country as Scott earned True Freshman All-America honors from 247Sports and Smith was named a Freshman All-American by Rivals.